So are you having problems because your pizza dough is not stretching?

 Kneading pizza dough will help build up the right amount of gluten.
 If you don’t knead your dough, it won’t have the strength to spring back or hold its shape after it’s cooked.

-This under-kneading step will result in a limp dough and lacks any internal resistance when cooked.
-It would be best if you would knead your dough for 8 to 10 minutes if you are using a stand mixer at low speed.
+When cooked, this under-kneading step will result in a limp dough lacking internal resistance.
+Kneading your dough for 8 to 10 minutes using a low-speed stand mixer would be best.

 - Check Your Dough Hydration

 Finely milled flour is excellent for making the perfect pizza crust, but flour also likes to play tricks on you.